-If a student is believed to have committed an expellable offense, the principal or other appropriate administrator shall schedule a hearing within a reasonable time.
+If a student is believed to have committed an expellable offense, CBC or other appropriate administrator shall schedule a hearing within a reasonable time.
 The student's parent shall be invited in writing to attend the hearing.

-Until a hearing can be held, the principal may place the student in:
+Until a hearing can be held, the CBC, or other administrator may place the student in:

 - Another appropriate classroom.

-- In-school suspension.
+- ISS.

 - Out-of-school suspension.

 - DAEP.